To improve your performance – or to just stay fit – you need several essential pieces in the puzzle of ultimate fitness:

 Reaction Time And Accuracy

 Hundreds of studies show that decreased quality and quantity of sleep cause an increase in reaction time.
-Not what you want when you’re out on a training ride and a pedestrian– or a car – darts out in front of you.
+Not what you want when you’re out on a training ride and a squirrel – or a car – darts out in front of you.
 Weakened hand/eye coordination has also been directly linked to sleep deprivation.

 Studies show that sleep deprived individuals will know the risks of their decisions, but will not care what those risks are, and may take risks unnecessarily.